Resources by Topic:

 Davis and her high school students are exploring what makes games effective for classroom use.
 As of this blog, they've come up with six essential elements, but their task is far from complete.

 - Gamifying Student Engagement, by Matthew Farber (2013)

 Find out about the basics of gamification and how they can be used to engage students in a game-centric world.
 For more from Farber on gamification, be sure to see two other posts, "Beyond Badges: Why Gamify?" and "Badges and the Common Core."

 - Gamestar Mechanic: Gamification Made Easy, by Andrew Proto (2013)

-Middle school English teacher and former technology instructor Proto talks about how Gamestar Mechanic can serve as a cool student engagement tool.
+A middle school English teacher and former technology instructor discusses how Gamestar Mechanic can serve as a cool student-engagement tool.